raw-packet/raw-packet/README.md

 ## Script: [dns_server.py](https://github.com/raw-packet/raw-packet/blob/master/Scripts/DNS/dns_server.py)

-This script impelements a simple DNS server (like a [dnschef](https://github.com/iphelix/dnschef)), which is useful in MiTM attacks.
+This script implements a simple DNS server (like a [dnschef](https://github.com/iphelix/dnschef)), which is useful in MiTM attacks.
 You can setup A or AAAA records for several domains.

 ```
 root@kali:~/raw-packet# python3 Scripts/DNS/dns_server.py --help